-Side effects are generally mild, such as urinary tract infection.
-There is a small percent of patients who will have incomplete urination, but this is rare and temporary.
+Side effects are generally mild, such as urinary tract infections.
+There is a small percentage of patients who will have incomplete urination, but this is rare and temporary.
 Your doctor can review this procedure with you in detail.

 Interstim or Sacral Neuromodulation (SNM)

 One successful treatment is to target the nerves that control the bowel and bladder.
 A wire is placed next to the nerves and a signal is directly transmitted through this wire.
 This new signal can help coordinate bladder function and help avoid unnecessary trips to the bathroom.